tomcdj71-openclassrooms/todolist/README.md

 ## About

-> **[?]**
+> **NOTE**
-TodoList is my 8th project of my OpenClassrooms courses for being an Application Developer (PHP/Symfony).
+> TodoList is my 8th project of my OpenClassrooms courses for being an Application Developer (PHP/Symfony).
-The goal is to update a legacy PoC app and prepare it for the future !
+> The goal is to update a legacy PoC app and prepare it for the future !
-The app is a simple To-Do list app made with Symfony 6, that can be tested via PHPunit.
+> The app is a simple To-Do list app made with Symfony 6, that can be tested via PHPunit.
-You can see more about this project by clicking in the [docs](docs/todoco_intro.pdf).
+> You can see more about this project by clicking in the [docs](./docs/todoco_intro.pdf).

 <details>